 But one that also takes into account the link popularity of the pages that contain those links and how many pages they link to.
 There are probably various other factors we don’t know about because Google isn’t saying.
 PageRank is used by Google to help it decide which pages are most important and to rank them accordingly.
 This is why links are so important, and not just for Google.
 All major search engines use something similar to PageRank.

 It’s one reason why you must have good links if you want to have any chance of ranking well in the search results.

-They’re not calculated in exactly the same way, and in any case, Google doesn’t state exactly how it calculates PageRank.
-But they still provide, what is in effect, a measure of an advance form of link popularity.
-A measure of value based on the links pointing to the web-page.
+They’re not calculated in the same way, and in any case, Google doesn’t state exactly how it calculates PageRank.
+But they still provide, what is in effect, a measure of an advanced form of link popularity.
+A measure of value based on the links pointing to the web page.

 As links flow away from the trusted sites, from site to site, the TrustRank passed gets weaker and weaker.
 Links from trusted websites are more valuable than links from sites with no trust.
 TrustRank helps the search engines decide which pages to rank higher.
 If a search engine is comparing two web pages, that seem to be equally good matches for a searcher’s query, the page that has a higher trust rank is going to rate higher.
 You don’t have to understand how exactly TrustRank works, and indeed we don’t even know how the search engines have implemented this concept, you just need to know that links from sites, that are likely to be trustworthy, are valuable.